 Trauma Conga Line: She goes through one traumatic experience after another, and each one leaves a lasting impact: First, she accidentally injures her little sister with her ice powers, so she's forced to stay away from people, including her sister.
 Then her parents are lost at sea.
 She's crowned queen but her powers are exposed to the entire kingdom, so she runs away and accidentally freezes Arendelle in the process.
 Later, she's convinced that she killed Anna, and finally she's heartbroken when Anna sacrifices herself to save her.

-When She Smiles: She's absolutely gorgeous when she shows those pearly whites.
+When She Smiles: Elsa can be absolutely gorgeous when she shows those pearly whites.
+It's just that it can be hard to get her in a good mood to see those a lot.
 It's perhaps most notable during the "Let it Go" sequence, when she first begins to experiment with her ice powers.

-When The Planets Align: The circumstances of her birth, according to Word of God.
-A child is born with ice magic every 1000 years, and only when Saturn is in a certain alignment with something.
-It was meant to be explained in the film but was left out.
+When the Planets Align: The circumstances of Elsa's birth, according to Jennifer Lee.
+A child is born with ice magic 1000 years after Saturn is in a certain alignment with something.
+It was meant to be explained in the film but was left out due to being expositiony, and its unknown what Saturn is aligned with and how often it occurs.

 Willfully Weak: After nearly killing Anna with her powers, she spent a good chunk of her life doing everything she can to keep her powers in check.